commontoolsinc/tutorials/README.md

 Install MyST Markdown tooling by following https://mystmd.org/guide/installing.
 Once set up, run `myst` in this directory to serve the tutorial pages locally.

+TODO:
-TODO: Add document on how Input and Output schemas work for Recipes
+* Add document on how Input and Output schemas work for Recipes
+* Chapter on basic UI and existing ct components